ryjones/rl-report/main/aries-framework-go-repolinter-report.md

 ### ⚠️ `notice-file-exists` <a href="#user-content--notice-file-exists" id="-notice-file-exists">#</a>

 Did not find a file matching the specified patterns. (`NOTICE*`).

+### ⚠️ `source-license-headers-exist` <a href="#user-content--source-license-headers-exist" id="-source-license-headers-exist">#</a>

+Below is a list of files or patterns that failed:

+- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/bls12_381.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/field_element.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/field_element_test.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/fp.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/fp_test.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/g1.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/hash_to_field_custom.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/isogeny.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/swu.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `pkg/crypto/primitive/bbs12381g2pub/internal/kilic/bls12-381/utils.go`: The first 7 lines do not contain the pattern(s): Copyright.

 ### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>